Is Air Travel Safe For Pets?

 Pet-friendly airlines make special accommodations for pets.

 Not all airlines are equally pet-friendly, but the good ones will load your animals onto the plane last and take them off first, so they spend the least amount of time onboard.
-They also place live animals in the baggage compartment, which is pressurized and temperature-controlled.
-When weather conditions are dangerously hot or cold, airlines can prohibit pet travel altogether, or they may allow departures and arrivals only during certain times of the day.
+They also place live animals in the baggage compartment or cargo area, which is pressurized, oxygenated and temperature-controlled.
+When weather conditions are dangerously hot or cold, airlines can prohibit pet travel altogether, or they may allow departures and arrivals only during certain times of the day, as a safety precaution.

-You can outfit each pet’s kennel with some absorbent material (nothing fluffy if your guy is snub-nosed, so he can’t accidentally cover his face).
+You can make your pet’s kennel more comfortable with a create pad, pee-pee pad and thin blanket, t-shirt or towel that smells like home.
+Keep in mind that your pet cannot travel with a thick bed or comforter or anything more than 3 inches thick.
 As a safety precaution to stay “connected” with your pets, clearly mark the kennel with your name and contact information and your pet’s name.
 If you work with a professional pet transport company, all this will be done for you – they can even provide you with the correct kennel so you can skip the research and shopping.

-Sedation is no longer allowed for pets traveling by air.
-Although giving Muffin and Max a tranquilizer might seem like a good idea, these drugs impair an animal’s ability to remain alert and properly balanced, which puts your pets at greater risk for injury or anxiety.
+Sedation is not allowed for pets traveling by air.
+While you might think using a tranquilizer might seem like a good idea, these drugs impair an animal’s ability to remain alert and properly balanced, which puts your pets at greater risk for injury or anxiety.
+Sedatives can also cause respiratory or cardiac problems when your pet is up in the air at high altitudes.
+If the airline believes your pet has been sedated, then they can refuse them for travel.

 The statistics are in your pet’s favor.

-While air travel is statistically safe for pet travel, you also have to consider the question of whether air travel is the best choice for your particular pets.
+While air travel is statistically safe for pet travel, you also have to consider the question of whether air travel is the best choice for your pets.
 It is essential to talk with your vet as early in the moving process as possible.
-Aside from the paperwork and possible exams or additional vaccinations your furred ones may need, your vet knows your pets as patients, so he or she can advise you knowledgeably and compassionately about whether or not your pets are appropriate candidates for air travel.
+Aside from the paperwork and required exams or additional vaccinations and treatments your furry family may need, your vet knows your pets as patients, so he or she can advise you knowledgeably and compassionately about whether or not your pets are appropriate candidates for air travel.

-How old are Muffin and Max?
-Are they in good health, or do either of them have a condition that could be unsafely exacerbated by air travel or the overall stress of a long-distance move?
-Some animals just don’t “move” well, no matter how far you’re going.
-Some countries don’t allow certain breeds of dogs or cats, and in some places cats must be kept indoors.
+You should take into consideration your pet's age, breed, overall health and pre-existing conditions.
+Sometimes your pet's breed or pre-existing conditions can be exacerbated by air travel.
+Some animals just don’t travel well, no matter how far you’re going.
+Some airlines or countries don’t allow certain breeds of dogs or cats, and in some places cats must be kept indoors.

 How long are you likely to stay in your new home?
-If you’re moving for a one-year assignment to a country that has a lengthy quarantine requirement, perhaps your furred ones would be better off waiting with a friend or relative at home for you to return.
+If you’re moving for a one-year assignment to a country that has a lengthy quarantine requirement, perhaps your pets would be better off waiting with a friend or relative at home for you to return.

 Once you’re confident your pets are capable of traveling safely by air, doing everything you can to prepare them will ease the process, so their airplane trip can be safe and comfortable and you can retain your peace of mind.